jigx-com/jigx-docs-examples/docs/Localization _Translation_.md

 children:
   - type: component.form
-    instanceId: form-employee # used in the submit-form action to get context to the property instanceId
+  # Used in the submit-form action to get context to the property instanceId.
+    instanceId: form-employee
     options:
       isDiscardChangesAlertEnabled: false
       children: